axelquack/beamNg/README.md

 # README

 Welcome to this private Jupyter notebooks repository on GitHub.
-This repository contains several Jupyter notebooks for BeamNG.tech.
+This repository contains several Jupyter notebooks for BeamNG.
 Each notebook has a unique purpose and is available for non-commercial use under the Creative Commons License.

 Here is a brief overview of the notebooks to find in this repository:

 ## Jupyter notebooks

-### OpenStreetMap with BeamNG.tech
+### OpenStreetMap with BeamNG

 **WORK IN PROGRESS** `useOSMdataWithBeamNg.ipynb` - In this example, we download OpenStreetMap data for San Francisco and use the OSMnx library to generate a network graph of the streets and roads in the area.
 We then use the Scenario and Road classes in BeamNGpy to create a scenario that includes roads based on the OpenStreetMap data.
 Finally, we add a vehicle to the scenario and use the ai_set_route method to drive the vehicle along the roads in the scenario.